Skip to content

 // ...

-queryTimeout: 5000, // 5-second timeout for all queries
+queryTimeout: 5000, // 5-second timeout for ALL queries

 });